 Better example: Write 200 words a day, 5 days a week starting 1st January 2019 and do it for 70 days in a row.

 Differentiate between a habit goal and an achievement goal as you will frame both differently.

-The University of London research shows that it takes 66 days to install a habit and make it an automatic behavior.
-Set some micro commitments and the key is consistency.
+The University of London research shows that it takes 66 days to instil a habit and make it an automatic behaviour.
+Set some micro-commitments and the key is consistency.
 Here are 9 routines that successful people do every single day.
 Choose some that you’d like to install as part of your habit goals.